Piotr1215/cloudrumble/docs/README.md

 I wish you best of luck on getting the Docker Certified Associate certification :)

-Each section corresponds to exam topics. `Plantuml` diagrams  (component, sequence, minimap) help visualize and better understand architectural concepts in Docker, Docker Swarm and Kubernetes.
+Each section corresponds to exam topics. [`Plantuml` diagrams](https://plantuml.com/)  (component, sequence, minimap) help visualize and better understand architectural concepts in Docker, Docker Swarm and Kubernetes.
 All diagrams are available in [Diagrams]([/diagrams](https://github.com/Piotr1215/dca-prep-kit/tree/master/diagrams)) folder.

 > [!NOTE]
-> Web version of this documentation can be accessed under https://dcaguide.net
 >
+> - Web version of this documentation can be accessed under https://dcaguide.net.
+>
-> If you are new to Docker, check my post about [Docker basics](https://medium.com/faun/a-gentle-introduction-to-docker-and-containers-2e67b1832918)
+> - If you are new to Docker, check my post about [Docker basics](https://medium.com/faun/a-gentle-introduction-to-docker-and-containers-2e67b1832918)

 ## Certification